Claudia Mo: Insult from Junius Ho

+47 democrats case

 On 6 January 2021, Mo was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding alleged subversion.
 The group stood accused of the organisation of and participation in unofficial primary elections held by the camp in July 2020.
 Mo was released on bail on 7 January.

 In late February 2021 after being charged with subversion, Mo was under custody again, and on 4 March, she was among only 15 of the 47 defendants in the case to be granted bail.
 However, she remained in custody pending an appeal by the Hong Kong government.
 She was denied bail in mid-April, with a judgement releasing in late May considering the argument of the prosecution that her exchanges on WhatsApp with Western media were a "threat to national security".

 In August 2022, Mo admitted her guilt to a charge of "conspiracy to subvert state powers".
 She was one of 29 of 47 activists who pled guilty to the same charge: their sentencing was adjourned, pending trial of the 17 other co-defendants.
+In November 2024 she was sentenced to 4 years and 2 months of imprisonment.